Reliability Function of Quantum Information Decoupling via the Sandwiched R\'enyi Divergence: Boundedness of the Upper Bound

 \begin{proposition} Let $\rho_{RA}\in\mc{S}(RA)$ be given.
 The function $E_u(r)=\sup\limits _{s\geq0}\big\{s\big(r-\frac{1}{2}I_{1+s}(R:A)_\rho\big)\big\}$ is bounded in the interval $(-\infty, \frac{1}{2}I_{\rm max}(R:A)_\rho)$. \end{proposition}

-\begin{proof} We show that there is a constant $C$, such that for any $\epsilon>0$, $E_u\big(\frac{1}{2}I_{\rm max}(R:A)_\rho-\epsilon\big)\leq C$.
+\begin{Proof} We show that there is a constant $C$, such that for any $\epsilon>0$, $E_u\big(\frac{1}{2}I_{\rm max}(R:A)_\rho-\epsilon\big)\leq C$.
 Proposition~\ref{prop:usym-Imax} establishes that \beq E_u(r)=\lim_{n\rar\infty}\frac{-1}{2n}\log \tr\left[\mc{E}^n\big(\rho_{AB}^{\ox n}\big) \Big\{\mc{E}^n\big(\rho_{AB}^{\ox n}\big)\geq 2^{n\cdot2r} \rho_A^{\ox n}\ox\omega^{(n)}_{B^n}\Big\} \right], \eeq where $\omega^{(n)}_{B^n}$ is the universal symmetric state of Lemma~\ref{lemma:unisym} and $\mc{E}^n$ is the pinching map associated with $\rho_A^{\ox n}\ox\omega^{(n)}_{B^n}$.
 Setting $M_A=\rho_A$ and letting $s\rar\infty$ in Lemma~\ref{lem:additive-Is}, we get

 This implies that, for arbitrary $\epsilon>0$, there exists a common eigenvector $\ket{\varphi_n}$ of $\mc{E}^n(\rho_{AB}^{\ox n})$ and $\rho_A^{\ox n}\ox\omega^{(n)}_{B^n}$, such that for $n$ big enough, \beq \Big\{\mc{E}^n\big(\rho_{AB}^{\ox n}\big)\geq 2^{n(I_{\rm max}(A:B)_\rho -2\epsilon)}\rho_A^{\ox n}\ox\omega^{(n)}_{B^n}\Big\} \geq \proj{\varphi_n} \eeq and \beq \eeq In Eq.~\eqref{eq:bounded-3}, we have used the fact $g_{n,|B|}\omega^{(n)}_{B^n}\geq(\frac{\1_B}{|B|})^{\ox n}$ and $\lambda_{\rm min}(X)$ denotes the minimal eigenvalue of $X$.
-Combining Eq.~\eqref{eq:bounded-1}, Eq.~\eqref{eq:bounded-2} and Eq.~\eqref{eq:bounded-3}, we obtain \beq \eeq At last, since $E_u(r)$ is monotonically increasing, we can choose $C=\frac{1}{2}\log\frac{|B|}{\lambda_{\rm min}(\rho_A)} -\frac{1}{2}I_{\rm max}(A:B)_\rho$. \end{proof}
+Combining Eq.~\eqref{eq:bounded-1}, Eq.~\eqref{eq:bounded-2} and Eq.~\eqref{eq:bounded-3}, we obtain \beq \eeq At last, since $E_u(r)$ is monotonically increasing, we can choose $C=\frac{1}{2}\log\frac{|B|}{\lambda_{\rm min}(\rho_A)} -\frac{1}{2}I_{\rm max}(A:B)_\rho$. \end{Proof}

-\acknowledgments The authors are grateful to Mark Wilde for bringing to their attention the References~\cite{WWW2019quantifying,KhatriWilde2020principles,Sharma2015random} and to Masahito Hayashi for pointing out the Reference~\cite{Hayashi2016security}.
-They further thank Nilanjana Datta, Masahito Hayashi, Marco Tomamichel, Mark Wilde and Xiao Xiong for comments or discussions on related topics.
-The research of KL was supported by NSFC (No. 61871156, No. 12031004), and the research of YY was supported by NSFC (No. 61871156, No. 12071099).
+\acknowledgments The authors are grateful to Mark Wilde for bringing to their attention References~\cite{WWW2019quantifying,KhatriWilde2020principles,Sharma2015random}, as well as to Masahito Hayashi for pointing out \cite{Hayashi2016security} and to an anonymous referee for pointing out \cite{MBGYA2019a}.
+They further thank Nilanjana Datta, Masahito Hayashi, Marco Tomamichel, Mark Wilde, Xiao Xiong and Dong Yang for comments or discussions on related topics.
+The research of KL was supported by the National Natural Science Foundation of China (Nos.
+61871156, 12031004), and the research of YY was supported by the National Natural Science Foundation of China (Nos.
+61871156, 12071099).